Fake news website: North Macedonia

 Much of the fake news during the 2016 U.S. presidential election season was traced to adolescents in North Macedonia, specifically Veles.
 It is a town of 50,000 in the middle of the country, with high unemployment, where the average wage is $4,800.
 The income from fake news was characterized by NBC News as a gold rush.
 Adults supported this income, saying they were happy the youths were working.
 The mayor of Veles, Slavcho Chadiev, said he was not bothered by their actions, as they were not against Macedonian law and their finances were taxable.
 Chadiev said he was happy if deception from Veles influenced the results of the 2016 U.S. election in favor of Trump.

 BuzzFeed News and The Guardian separately investigated and found teenagers in Veles created over 100 sites spreading fake news stories supportive of Donald Trump.
 The teenagers experimented with left slanted fake stories about Bernie Sanders, but found that pro-Trump fictions were more popular.
 Prior to the 2016 election the teenagers gained revenues from fake medical advice sites.
 One youth named Alex stated, in an August 2016 interview with The Guardian, that this fraud would remain profitable regardless of who won the election.
 Alex explained he plagiarized material for articles by copying and pasting from other websites.
 This could net them thousands of dollars daily, but they averaged only a few thousand per month.

 The Associated Press (AP) interviewed an 18-year-old in Veles about his tactics.
 A Google Analytics analysis of his traffic showed more than 650,000 views in one week.
 He plagiarized pro-Trump stories from a right-wing site called The Political Insider.
 He said he did not care about politics, and published fake news to gain money and experience.
 The AP used DomainTools to confirm the teenager was behind fake sites, and determined there were about 200 websites tracked to Veles focused on U.S. news, many of which mostly contained plagiarized legitimate news to create an appearance of credibility.

 NBC News also interviewed an 18-year-old there.
 Dmitri (a pseudonym) was one of the most profitable fake news operators in town, and said about 300 people in Veles wrote for fake sites.
 Dmitri said he gained over $60,000 during the six months prior through doing this, more than both his parents' earnings.
 Dmitri said his main dupes were supporters of Trump.
 He said after the 2016 U.S. election he continued to earn significant amounts.

-The 2020 U.S. election is their next project.
+There is no indication that the Macedonian Fake News ring was particularly effective during the U.S. 2020 presidential election.